 Jim has been with Kohler since 1988, beginning as a technician for the John Michael Kohler Arts Center Arts/Industry program.
 He later moved into Kohler New Product Development, where he supported numerous teams with artistic and technical support for Artist Editions, Nature’s Chemistry and color development.
 In his role today, he works as a hands-on technical designer of materials and processes.

 The designer.
 The maker.

 Monty has been with Kohler since 2008, working as an Industrial Designer – Material and Process in the decorative products category.
 He has extensive experience as a practicing artist and designer.
 He is primarily responsible for the development of new materials, products and processes working as a hands-on designer, as well as supporting others through design, education and outreach.

 The realist.
 The engineer.

-Josh has been with Kohler since 2013 working in various Vitreous New Product Integration and Operations Engineering roles.
+Josh has been with Kohler since 2013 working in various vitreous china new product integration and operations engineering roles.
 He has extensive technical experience in material science and ceramic engineering.
 He provides technical direction for our design efforts and oversees planning, scheduling and coordination of development needs including equipment and materials.
-He also provides support for education and outreach to the extended New Product Development community.
+He also provides support for education and outreach to the extended new product development community.